 - Board processes

 - Agendas and materials

 - Board behaviors and dynamics

 • Communication issues

 - Effectiveness of executive sessions

 - Role of the lead independent director

 - Board relationship with the CEO and management

-• Board composition
+Board composition

 - Committee organization and processes

 - The role of the board and board leaders

 - Board culture and dynamics

 - Potential board development needs

 - Overall board effectiveness

 - Individual effectiveness

 Note: in countries where annual assessments are required, some boards find the process more valuable when they choose a specific topic each year-such as the board's committee structure or its role in the strategic planning process-to examine more closely.

 For More Information

-This paper is an excerpt from the Nominating/Governance Committee Fundamentals Guide, a comprehensive guidebook created for Corporate Board Member's Board Leadership Program with content provided by Spencer Stuart's North American Board Practice.
+The information in this guide is by no means exhaustive.
+If you wish to dive deeper into the topics in this guide, we encourage you to visit Spencer Stuart's website, where you can find more information and also request a meeting for your board or nominating/governance committee.
+We also recommend that you discuss questions and issues with your company's general counsel or corporate secretary.

 CONTACT SPENCER STUART